DaphneChristy/CodeAlpha_Credit-Scoring-Model/README.md

 - F1-Score
 - ROC-AUC

-## Result
+## Results

+- Logistic Regression achieved a ROC-AUC of approximately 0.73
+- Decision Tree improved recall for high-risk customers
-Random Forest achieved the best ROC-AUC and better recall for risky customers.
+- Random Forest achieved the best overall performance in terms of ROC-AUC and F1-score

+Random Forest was selected as the final model for credit scoring.

+## How to Run

+1. Clone or download the repository
+2. Install dependencies using: pip install -r requirements.txt
+3. Run the notebook or Python script